I'll unlock economic potentials of Nigeria - Bagudu

 He promised that the ministry would help the new administration to think through the current economic challenges and offer sustainable immediate palliative measures.

-He further promised to engender reforms that would cascade down to the parastatals under the ministry in a manner that would enhance their inputs towards achieving the ministry’s mandate.
+He further promised to engender reforms that would cascade down to the parastatals under the ministry in a manner that would enhance their input toward achieving the ministry’s mandate.

 “Our economy is undergoing a challenging transition.
-For example, market based pricing of Petroleum products comes with shocks that requires deep reflections on policy tweaking an strategic interventions.
+For example, market-based pricing of Petroleum products comes with shocks that require deep reflections on policy tweaking and strategic interventions.

 “This will put our ministry under obligation to help government to think through these challenges and offer sustainable immediate palliative measures.